alexander-scott/Enhanced-Trigger-Box/README.md

 If this statement is true then it means the object is in the cameras view.
 It will then fire a raycast from the camera in the direction of the object to make sure no objects are blocking it's view (unless ignore obstacles is ticked).
 If that succeeds it means there was either nothing in the way or it hit our object and the condition has passed.

-If the component parameter is set to Full Box Collider, the entire box collider must be within the cameras view.
+If the component parameter is set to Full Box Collider, all important points on a box collider must be within the cameras view.
 So instead of doing the above if statement on just the transform it does it on all of the box colliders points to ensure it is all in view.
 Minimum Box Collider is similar but only one point on the box collider needs to be visible for it to pass.

+One thing to note for the Full Box Collider is that if you're up close to large objects the condition could get met unintentionally.
+Because only important points on the box collider (such as corners and centers) are checked, if you're really close to a big objects so that none of those points are in your camera the condition will get met.
+A solution to this is to use the min distance field so that they have to be a certain distance away from the object.

 Mesh Renderer uses the in-built isVisible function to work out if it is visible in a camera.
+Note that the object is considered visible when it needs to be rendered in the scene.
+For example, it might not actually be visible by any camera but still need to be rendered for shadows.
+When running in the editor, the scene view cameras will also cause this value to be true.

 Raycast intensity allows you to customise the raycasts that get fired when checking if there's anything blocking the cameras view to the object.
 Ignore obstacles won't do any raycast check at all, meaning you just have to look in the direction of the object and the condition will pass, even if there's something in the way.
 Very low does raycast checks at a maximum of once per second against the objects position.
 Low does raycast checks at a maximum of once per 0.1 secs against the objects position.
 Med does raycast checks once per frame against the objects position.
 High does raycast checks once per frame against every corner of the box collider.